The University at Buffalo - Millard Fillmore College

-The Paralegal Studies Certificate Program provides students with the unique opportunity to earn a certificate paralegal studies while earning academic credit.
+The Paralegal Studies Program provides students with the unique opportunity to earn a certificate of completion in paralegal studies.
+Students have a choice to enroll as a noncredit student or to earn academic credit.
 Designed with a practical orientation, and with assignments that are applicable to real life work situations, the program challenges students to apply knowledge as it pertains to different in fact situations.
-The paralegal studies certificate program is an intensive program designed for working adults who are looking to upgrade their skills to make career changes.
-The paralegal studies certificate program is an excellent opportunity to prepare for quick entry into the marketplace for one of the fastest-growing careers in the country.
+Paralegal studies is an intensive program designed for working adults who are looking to upgrade their skills to make career changes.
+The paralegal studies program is an excellent opportunity to prepare for quick entry into the marketplace for one of the fastest-growing careers in the country.

 Who Should Consider This Program

-Faculty selected to teach these courses bring years of expereince to the classroom as practicing legal professionals.
+Faculty selected to teach these courses bring years of experience to the classroom as practicing legal professionals.
 Faculty are New York State Bar certified and currently practicing their professional area of expertise.

-The paralegal studies certificate program consists of one course, MFC 332 Paralegal Principles and Procedures.
+The paralegal studies program consists of two courses, MFC 332 Paralegal Principles and Procedures. and MFC 334 Legal Research and Writing.
 Students may enhance the program by taking elective courses designed to expand their knowledge and upgrade their skills.
-Electives and suggested courses that complement the Paralegal Studies Certificate are listed below.
+Electives and suggested courses that complement the Paralegal Studies certificate of completion are listed below.

 Students take this course because they have decided to apply to law school, or because they are thinking about doing so.
 If you are considering law school because you are a college student who does not know what to do with yourself after graduation, or in light of a bad economy and a poor job market, going on to law school might seem like a good strategy.
 But is law school worth the time and cost?
 Is it really what you want to do?
 You must do a solemn cost-benefit analysis of what you will give up to earn a law degree, and you must be certain that you are up to the challenges that await anyone endeavoring to become an attorney.
 If you plan to apply for law school or if you are considering law school, this course will be invaluable to prepare you for your decision.